finger563/CS283Project/README.md

 Currently the code is set up as a MSVS 2010 solution containing two projects
  * SBFE_Client
  * SBFE_Server
+The solution currently has both projects (server and client) set as startup projects.
+This means that when you run/debug the solution, you get both parts of the network code running at the same time and can debug both parts at the same time if you want.
+Moreover, by right-clicking on the SBFE_Client project in the solution explorer and selecting Debug->start new instance, you can spawn more clients to do more thorough network testing without the need for any command windows to go to the exe folder and start them.

+However, should you wish to run the exe's from the command window (i.e. without MSVS running), you can do so by opening a command window (cygwin,cmd, etc.) and cd-ing into the Release directory of the solution.
+You need to make sure that freeglut.dll (in the SBFE_Client project folder) and ACEd.dll (wherever you installed ACE) are both either in the PATH or are in the Release folder.
+Assuming they are, you can then run the executables from the command line.

 Running the Server
 ------------------